How to Have a Mindful Journey?

 For an amazing mindful journey, you need to be mindful of your surroundings.
-You may have been too busy on your journey to get the next itinerary, rushing to buy a ticket, arriving on time for a flight and hence forgetting to enjoy the moments of your trip, and when you come back from your trip, you are more tired that before travelling.
+You may have been too busy on your journey to get the next itinerary, rushing to buy a ticket, arriving on time for a flight, and hence forgetting to enjoy the moments of your trip, and when you come back from your trip, you are more tired than before traveling.
 Let’s not miss the opportunity to learn more about traveling with a peaceful mind.

 According to Diana Winston, Director of Mindfulness Education at UCLA University’s Research Institute, Mindfulness means paying attention to the present moment and experiencing it with freedom, attention, and interest.
 According to her, the capacity of our minds should not be wasted in the past or in the future and should be spent in the present in order to be less passive.

 In her opinion, a conscious tourist has an accepting role.
-He or she is a person who respects cultures and makes no effort to hold to his or her existing culture or knowledge and tries to make travelling experience as an amateur without any subjective assumptions.
+He or she is a person who respects cultures and makes no effort to hold to his or her existing culture or knowledge, and tries to make a traveling experience as an amateur without any subjective assumptions.

 The Benefits of Having Mindfulness

-According to many successful travelers, a mindful persons enjoy more moments.
-They are straightforward with their emotions, ready for more experiences and do not live life out of habit and automation.
+According to many successful travelers, mindful persons enjoy more moments.
+They are straightforward with their emotions, ready for more experiences, and do not live life out of habit and automation.
 Such people are flexible, natural, honest, and usually comfortable with different situations.
-These people are much less involved in stress, making more progress, making less emotional and irrational decisions, and more comfortable and easy going than others.
-Thus, these individuals would have a successful mindful journey and have less stress when move to other locations.
+These people are much less involved in stress, making more progress, making less emotional and irrational decisions, and more comfortable and easygoing than others.
+Thus, these individuals would have a successful mindful journey and have less stress when moving to other locations.

-- Stop: Whenever you feel you can’t go on or you have some troubles, remember the word “stop”.
-Letter S is for Stopping a minute.
+- Stop: Whenever you feel you can’t go on or you have some troubles, remember the word “stop.”
+Letter S is for Stopping a Minute.
 The letter T is for Taking a few deep breaths.
-The letter O for Observing your experiences.
-And finally the letter P is for Proceeing with something that will support you in the moment.
+The letter O is for Observing your experiences.
+And finally, the letter P is for Processing with something that will support you at the moment.